Students who attend their classes, in general are engaged in school and learning and achieve.

 - Email the Principal, Peter Leggat, on Principal@onslow.school.nz requesting approval and advising the details of such absence as soon as possible before the requested leave.

-- It is the student’s responsibility to inform all their teachers as soon as they have leave confirmed from the principal.
+- It is the student’s responsibility to inform all their teachers as soon as the leave is confirmed by the Principal.

 Attendance - Student Role

-- Attend ALL your timetabled classes, form times and assemblies.
-Senior students, who have a study spell 1, must attend form time after it.
+- Attend ALL your timetabled classes, Ako times and assemblies.
+Senior students, who have a study spell 1, must attend AKO after it.

-- If you miss a class, form time or assembly you must provide a parental or teacher written explanation for the absence.
+- If you miss a class, Ako or assembly you must provide a parental or teacher written explanation for the absence.
 It is YOUR responsibility to explain the absence by providing signed written explanation from parent or teacher of the class you missed.

-- Students must bring a note to their form teacher on the day of their return unless parents have already explained the absence to the attendance line or Attendance Officer
+- Students must bring a note to their Ako Teacher on the day of their return unless parents have already explained the absence to the attendance line or Attendance Officer.

 - Students who need to leave school during the day must sign out, and they must also sign in upon return.
 If signing in or out for an appointment, students should take their note with them to show the office staff unless parents have already explained the absence to the office.

-- At form time, the Form Teacher will ask students to explain any ‘unexplained absences’.
+- At Ako time, the Ako Teacher will ask students to explain any ‘unexplained absences’.

 - They will email/phone home if there are concerns about attendance and if there are THREE unexplained absences.